.png)

-Asexuality and Aromanticism
+Asexuality & Aromanticism

 Over the last 50 years, Asexuality and Aromanticism have gained visibility in communities, academia, and public discourse, with a notable surge in awareness during the COVID-19 pandemic.
 Research suggests that 1% to 5% of the global population identifies as Asexual—representing over 70 million people worldwide—while data on Aromanticism remains limited but equally significant.
 As recognition of these orientations grows, so does the need for education and training to create affirming spaces in both professional and community contexts.